Now, therefore, fear the Lord

 Morning sessions are devoted to building an understanding of the chosen theme through numerous sets of scriptural readings, exhortations, and hymns.
 Periods of quiet meditation throughout the morning allow us to focus on the personal implications of what we have considered and on our individual relationships with God.

 The afternoons are devoted to smaller group sessions that again center on the theme.
 The goal is to discuss how we can apply the thoughts developed in the morning sessions to our own service.
-Group leaders guide but never dominate the discussions.
-Group selection is random, so there is no age segregation and many brothers and sisters meet for the first time.
+Group selection is random, so there is no age segregation and many people meet for the first time.
 This is all intentional.
 Participants find that they are able to speak from the heart.
 For this reason many consider the afternoons extremely beneficial and the heart of the Conference.

-Classes for young children ages 4-13 will be available, with parent participation.
-Please indicate on your registration if you are willing to help teach a children’s class for one hour on one day during the Conference.
+Morning classes and afternoon activities are available for young children ages 4-13.
+Please indicate on your registration if you are willing to teach one children’s class on one morning during the Conference.

-A generous continental breakfast is available for free.
-All other meals are taken in local restaurants, at your own expense.
+A continental breakfast is available for free.
+Lunches are taken in local restaurants, at your own expense.
+Two group dinners are provided in the large meeting room, one on the 28th and the other on the 30th.
 These are wonderful times of getting to know new friends, and renewing old friendships.